-It is anticipated that the proposed new shelters are similar in size and scale to existing ones, so in this aspect the new shelters would be similar enough in appearance and use to not affect the overall streetscape of the City's roadways.
+It is anticipated that the proposed new shelters and future advertising displays are similar in size and scale to existing ones, so in this aspect the new shelters and future advertising displays would be similar enough in appearance and use to not affect the overall streetscape of the City's roadways.
 In some locations, additional re replacement elements may be included with the shelter, such as digital display panels and interactive kiosks.
 The digital display panels may replace the current static display panels already existing in most shelters.
 Stand-alone interactive kiosks may be placed in addition to the shelter and, if provided, may create a bigger footprint to the overall stop but would be limited to areas of high transit usage associated with commercial, retail, and manufacturing locations.

-Because some of the proposed shelters are replacing existing shelters and the use of advertising would occur in areas where advertising already exists on the transit shelter or in the vicinity of the shelter, the visual impact associated with the proposed replacement shelters is anticipated to be less than significant.
-Where no shelter currently exists, but new shelters are proposed, the impact would still be anticipated to be less than significant since these are standard streetscape elements throughout the city of Los Angeles, and they may replace existing bus stop elements like signage and benches that currently exist in these locations.
-Impacts related to changes in visual quality would be less than significant and no mitigation is required.
+Because some of the proposed shelters are replacing existing shelters and the use of advertising would occur in areas where advertising already exists on the transit shelter or in the vicinity of the shelter, the visual impact associated with the proposed replacement shelters and future advertising displays is anticipated to be less than significant.
+Where no shelter or advertising display currently exists, but new shelters and future advertising displays are proposed, the impact would still be anticipated to be less than significant since these are standard streetscape elements throughout the city of Los Angeles, and they may replace existing bus stop elements like signage and benches that currently exist in these locations.